matanlurey/vampc/README.md

 # vampc

-An experimental configuration language written in Rust
+An experimental language written in Rust.